pluginever/wc-min-max-quantities/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Min Max Quantities for WooCommerce is an extension that enhances control over your sell.
+WC Min Max Quantities is an extension that enhances control over your sell.
 It enables you to set a special rule over the cart total and also the number of products.
 You can also set special rule for individual products too.

 # Description

-**[Min Max Quantities for WooCommerce](https://pluginever.com/plugins/woocommerce-min-max-quantities-pro/)** is the simplest WooCommerce extension to create special deals with product quantity and price.
+**[WC Min Max Quantities](https://pluginever.com/plugins/woocommerce-min-max-quantities-pro/)** is the simplest WooCommerce extension to create special deals with product quantity and price.
 With the help of this plugin, you will be able to set a minimum and maximum permitted product quantity and/or price that a customer can purchase.

-**Min Max Quantities for WooCommerce** stands out with it's easy to follow features.
+**WC Min Max Quantities** stands out with it's easy to follow features.
 It will allow you to set a global rule that applies to every single product of your store.
 Besides, you can also set special rules for an individual product.
 Moreover, set a minimum and maximum range on the cart total (price) with just a few clicks.

 The brilliant features will empower you to restrict your customers from purchasing an item if the product quantity and price conditions are not met.
 For instance, if you set a minimum and maximum product quantity for a product, customers will not be able to check out if they attempt to purchase a quantity that is lower than the minimum or higher then the maximum you have set.
 Likewise, you can also set a minimum and maximum range for the product price.
-Finally, customers must pass those conditions for successful checkout.
+Therefore, customers must pass those conditions for successful checkout.

 The global rules are applicable storewide.
 By default, they include all products of your store.
 You can exclude an individual product from the global rule or set a custom rule by using the option named ***Ignore Global Min/Max Rules***.
 Apart from that, you can also target the ***cart*** and set conditions targetting it.
 This will force your customers to purchase the total number that you prefer.